swapnilgupta14/FastAPI-Server/README.md

-# Final Year Project FastAPI Server
+# FastAPI Server with MySQL

 This repository contains the code for a FastAPI server.
 Follow the instructions below to set up the development environment.